Three minutes of fame

 Seriously.
 Try it, say two winners of this year’s Winnipeg Foundation Fast-Pitch Competition.

-“I’ve spoken at big events, conferences, church services, and I’ve never been as nervous as I was in this competition,” says CanU founder Roger Barrington.
+“I’ve spoken at big events, conferences, church services, and I’ve never been as nervous as I was in this competition,” says CanU founder Roger Berrington.
 “There’s no Powerpoint.
 You’re just naked with your story.
 It’s very intense.”

-After 10 weeks of rigorous training and 50 drafts of his speech, Barrington walked away with the People’s Choice award and $5,000 to support CanU, a mentoring and leadership development program bringing together children from challenged Winnipeg neighbourhoods and Manitoba university students.
+After 10 weeks of rigorous training and 50 drafts of his speech, Berrington walked away with the People’s Choice award and $5,000 to support CanU, a mentoring and leadership development program bringing together children from challenged Winnipeg neighbourhoods and Manitoba university students.

-Judged on criteria that include the persuasiveness of the pitch and the clarity of the content, Barrington says training for the competition forces contestants to focus on telling their organization’s story succinctly and powerfully.
+Judged on criteria that include the persuasiveness of the pitch and the clarity of the content, Berrington says training for the competition forces contestants to focus on telling their organization’s story succinctly and powerfully.